dulingo

 Why Choose Ottawa to Study Abroad

 Ottawa is known to be the most educated city in the country.
-The city has a well-developed public education system and high-quality universities.
+The city has a well-developed public education system and prestigious universities, renowned for their advanced courses and programs.

-Being in the center of Canada’s capital allows overseas students to fully immerse themselves in the city.
+Being in the centre of Canada’s capital allows overseas students to fully immerse themselves in the city.
 It is a large metropolis with a small-town atmosphere.
 Students benefit from an appropriate combination of urban city and beautiful green surroundings.
+Furthermore, it offers an affordable cost of living in Ottawa for students so that they can enjoy life there without any stress.

 Ottawa is a warm and inviting multicultural city.
 More than a quarter of its population were born outside of Canada.
 The official languages of Ottawa are French and English.
 Aside from it, European customs and cultures have had a strong influence on the city.